MicroEJ/docs/GettingStarted/gettingStartedIMXRT1170.rst

 During this Getting Started, you will learn to:

-* Import the i.MX RT1170 Evaluation Kit VEE Port into your IDE and build it.
 * Run an Application on the i.MX RT1170 Evaluation Kit Virtual Device.
 * Run the same Application on your i.MX RT1170 Evaluation Kit.